-If unable to attend the exam for the reasons listed above, you must notify the College immediately, by telephone or by email.
+If unable to attend the exam for the reasons listed above, you must notify the College immediately, by telephone or by email, providing the reason for being unable to attend the exam.
+Exam deferral requests cannot be used to seek an exam accommodation that was previously requested and declined by the College.